 The addictiveness of heroin makes it one of the most commonly abused drugs in the U.S. People often turn to drugs like heroin after running out of prescription opioids or as a way to cope with mental health issues.
 Heroin addiction treatment in Colorado can help you break the cycle of addiction and demonstrate that recovery is possible with the proper treatment and support.

 How Does Heroin Addiction Start?

 The path toward heroin addiction starts with developing a dependency.
 Heroin is an opioid that works by binding to opioid receptors located on different cells in your central nervous system, including your brain.
 It produces euphoric feelings as a reward to encourage users to continue using heroin to replicate the experience.
 Once heroin dependency develops, people often take larger quantities of the drug.
 Long-term heroin use can turn that dependency into an addiction.

-Once you end up with a full-blown heroin addiction, it can be hard to imagine your life without the drug.
+Once you end up with a full-blown heroin addiction, imagining your life without the drug can be hard.
 That’s where you can benefit from receiving treatment at Colorado Medication Assisted Recovery.
 We understand the complexity of battling substance abuse.
-We create individualized treatment plans meant to help each client with their specific issues.
+We create individualized treatment plans to help clients with their specific issues.